Moto90/Implementing-Containers-with-Docker/README.md

 This project converts previously developed serverless Azure Functions into a **containerized REST API** using **Node.js**, **Express**, **Azure Cosmos DB (MongoDB API)**, and **Azure Container Instances (ACI)**.
 It demonstrates how to deploy API endpoints inside a container to manage data storage and retrieval from Cosmos DB.

-This containerized API replicates and expands on the functionality developed in Lab 2, where serverless functions were used to create and read documents in Cosmos DB.
+This containerized API replicates and expands on the functionality developed, where serverless functions were used to create and read documents in Cosmos DB.

 ## Features

 - 🧱 **Express.js API**: Built using Node.js and Express to serve HTTP routes.
 - 🗃️ **Cosmos DB for MongoDB API**: Used as the primary NoSQL database.
 - 📦 **Docker Container**: Application is containerized and deployed to Azure Container Instances.
-- ☁️ **Azure Redis Cache** (optional for performance optimizations, re-used from Lab 2).
+- ☁️ **Azure Redis Cache** (optional for performance optimizations, re-used).
 - 🔌 **API Routes**:
   - `POST /create-document`: Adds a document to Cosmos DB.
   - `GET /read-document`: Fetches a document from Cosmos DB.